 Our wild Alaskan spot prawns are pot-harvested in the icy cold waters of the North Pacific from Prince William Sound to Ketchikan.
 Once on board each prawn is immediately washed and flash frozen to savor the unique flavor and quality of these wonderful treats of nature.
 We have graded these beautiful prawns and hand selected the extra large prawns for ease of use.
 Please note the extra large spot prawns may have eggs attached to their bodies as you clean them.
 Being trapped with pots instead of being caught in trawls, this shrimp fishery is one of the most ecologically friendly wild shrimp fisheries in the world.
 Alaskan spot prawns are amazingly sweet and can be prepared on the grill, pan fried or an in variety of other ways.
 Because of their large size and excellent flavor Alaska spot prawns are widely regarded as the finest shrimp one can purchase.
 Traditionally prawn is a term applied to larger shrimp but they are graded by size count from small to jumbo.
 We can offer you x-large prawns which we believe are the most revered because of their full bodied size and sweet succulent flavor.

 Our wild Alaskan spot prawns are available year-round since each prawn is flash frozen at sea.
-The actual season is in October so these prawns are only weeks from harvest.
+The actual season is in October.
 The average serving size of Alaska spot prawn is one half pound.
 These prawns are presented shell-on and there are about 12-15 per pound.

 Nutritional Information: The nutritional value of wild Alaskan spot prawns is well developed.
 A 3.5 oz. serving of Alaskan spot prawns has 155 calories, 26 grams of protein, 5 grams of fat, 94 mg of cholesterol and 66 mg of sodium.